3snowp7im/urn/README.md

 solutions for split tracking with a delayed start available on *nix platforms.

-The menu requires zenity.
-You are able to build and run urn without zenity, you just won't get a menu when you press the Escape key.

 # Usage

 Without a game loaded, the timer looks like an empty,